aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/auto-fit-rows-in-excel-workbooks/_index.md

 | folder            | string            | query    | Folder path where the workbook is stored.                                       |
 | storageName       | string            | query    | Name of the storage service.                                                    |

-**AutoFitterOptions** is an object that specifies how the autofit operation behaves (e.g., `AutoFitMergedCells`, `IgnoreHidden`).
+AutoFitterOptions is an object that defines the autofit behavior, such as `AutoFitMergedCells` and `IgnoreHidden`.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PostAutofitWorkbookRows) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use the cURL command‑line tool to call Aspose.Cells web services.
+Use the cURL command‑line tool to call Aspose.Cells web services.
 Replace `<jwt token>` with a valid Bearer JWT token obtained from the Aspose authentication service.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}